Deep sequence models tend to memorize geometrically; it is unclear why: Introduction

 \section{Introduction}

-Neat representations materialize when a deep network needs to compress redundancies in data.
-On the other extreme, if the data is a set of atomic facts (like the birth date of a celebrity), the network would simply memorize these incompressible associations as a lookup table \citep{radhakrishnan20overparameterized,bietti23birth}.
+When succinct high-level patterns explain the data, deep sequence models produce corresponding high-level representations, as often witnessed in natural language \ifarxiv~\citep{elhage22superposition,park24geometry,mikolov13concepts} \fi and arithmetic tasks\ifarxiv ~\citep{liu22arithmetic,nanda23arithmetic,musat2024arithmetic,gromov2023arithmetic}. \fi When no such patterns exist (e.g., as in the capitals of countries), models are said to default to a brute-force lookup, known as \textit{associative} memory \citep{radhakrishnan20overparameterized,bietti23birth}.
 These two narratives have so far roughly guided our understanding of how neural networks fit sequential data.
-This paper fleshes out a third phenomenon in sequence modeling---glimpses of which were observed recently in \citet{khona24synthetic,ye2025implicit}---where a neat representation materializes from memorizing incompressible atomic facts.
-We argue that this phenomenon implies a \textit{geometric} form of parametric memory, one that encodes \textit{global} relationships between non-co-occurring entities.
-We point out that this is dramatically different from the common \textit{associative} view of parametric memory as storing mere \textit{local} atomic {co-occurrences}.
-From this geometry of atomic facts, we extract aspects of neural geometries that are hard to explain, posing fundamental questions about memorization in deep sequence models.
+We highlight a third behavior overlooked in this narrative: even when memorizing such incompressible atomic co-occurrences, a deep sequence model can produce powerful representations.
+This implies a distinct form of parametric memory that we term as \textit{geometric} memory---glimpses of which can be found scattered in recent observations \citep{khona24synthetic,nishi25shattering,huang2025factorization,ye2025implicit}.
+In opposition to the well-studied associative memory, a geometric memory has synthesized ``global'' information not explicit in the local co-occurrences, enabling new forms of reasoning.
+From this behavior, we extract aspects of neural embedding geometries that are hard to explain, raising fundamental questions about memorization in deep sequence models.
 To these questions, we offer some preliminary answers.